 Are we addicted to technology?
 Image copyright Thinkstock Just five minutes after meeting sleep and energy expert Dr Nerina Ramlakhan in her central London clinic, she delivers some bad news.

-"They go to bed but can't sleep, or fall asleep exhausted and wake up tired.
+"You've got the classic pattern of someone who's in a fatigue cycle," she says.
+"You're running on survival energy.
 Top 10 Ways Your Privacy Is Being Invaded (and Sold, Traded, Auctioned, Analyzed, Repackaged, and Retargeted) In case you had any doubt: Your privacy is under siege.

+Big Data Meets Big Dates Uber has already determined which cities likely have the highest number of one-night stands, based on customer ride times and locations.
 The Robots Are Winning! by Daniel Mendelsohn.
 Her a film directed by Spike Jonze Ex Machina a film directed by Alex Garland.

 Alles is maakbaar, maar niet alles is wenselijk.
 OPINIE - De mens lijkt maakbaarder dan ooit en techniek wordt steeds intiemer.

+But now, with the Apple Watch—an object literally tied around your wrist and designed to inform you of things—it seems we're about the enter a new era of distraction and anti-social behaviour.
 Can we break free from the fear of missing out? – Jacob Burak.
 Here’s a test you might enjoy: rate these scenarios on a number scale, ranging from 1 for mild discomfort to 7 for outrageous distress.
 Scenario 1: you’re flicking through news websites, as you do every morning.
 Today, however, you’re behind schedule and have only 15 minutes to read articles, instead of your usual 30.
 You have to skip some of your favourite columns and sections.
 How would you rate your level of discomfort?
 (Most of us would probably choose a low level, say 2.)

 Popular now Quantum weirdness is everywhere in the living world.